vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/22_MAGIC_IN_THE_RITUAL/7_The_Magic_Spell.md

 [Part III

 is a feature of many forms of magic.1 Analogous to this feature is the fact that when anything is to be dealt with every conceivable place where it may be is enumerated: a disease is banished, not merely from the place where it is paining the person afflicted, but from all his members.
 On the other hand, where possible the exact name and origin of the thing dealt with must be given if one can name father and mother so much the better: the drum 2 is described as coming from the lord of the forest and strung by the cows.
-Some- times names of, to us, inexplicable and perhaps esoteric character are given, such as hrudu applied in the Atharvaveda to fever, in accordance with the well-known rule that in magic a mysterious name is the most potent of all.4
+Sometimes names of, to us, inexplicable and perhaps esoteric character are given, such as hrudu applied in the Atharvaveda to fever, in accordance with the well-known rule that in magic a mysterious name is the most potent of all.4

 8